-On January 1, 2006, the Company adopted SFAS No. 123 (revised 2004), "Share-Based Payment" ("SFAS No. 123(R)"), which requires the measurement and recognition of compensation expense based on estimated fair values for all share-based payment awards made to employees and directors.
-SFAS No. 123(R) supersedes APB No. 25, "Accounting for Stock Issued to Employees" ("APB No. 25"), for periods beginning in fiscal year 2006.
-In March 2005, the SEC issued SAB No. 107 ("SAB 107") relating to SFAS No. 123(R).
+On January 1, 2006, the Company adopted FASB ASC Topic 718, "Compensation: Stock Compensation" (formerly SFAS No. 123 (revised 2004), "Share-Based Payment"), which requires the measurement and recognition of compensation expense based on estimated fair values for all share-based payment awards made to employees and directors.
+In March 2005, the SEC issued SAB No. 107 ("SAB 107") codified as SAB Topic 14, "Share-Based Payment" relating to SFAS No. 123(R).
 The Company has applied the provisions of SAB 107 in its adoption of SFAS No. 123(R).
 SFAS No. 123(R) requires companies to estimate the fair value of equity-based payment awards on the date of grant using an option pricing model.
 The value of the portion of the award that is ultimately expected to vest is recognized as an expense over the requisite service periods in the Company's consolidated income statement.